particle-iot/particle-iot.github.io/src/content/source.md

 #### Transport layer

-The transport layer between Spark devices and the Spark Cloud is composed of [CoAP](https://tools.ietf.org/html/draft-ietf-core-coap-18) packets sent over a TCP socket encrypted through an RSA asymmetric key handshake passed off to an AES encrypted tunnel.
+The transport layer between Particle devices and the Particle Cloud is composed of [CoAP](https://tools.ietf.org/html/draft-ietf-core-coap-18) packets sent over a TCP socket encrypted through an RSA asymmetric key handshake passed off to an AES encrypted tunnel.
 Its implementation can be found in the [core-communication-lib](https://www.github.com/spark/core-communication-lib) above and the [spark-protocol](https://www.github.com/spark/spark-protocol) library below.

 #### Cloud software